Cisco Secure Workload

 DNS Security Cisco with DNS Security Solutions:

-Neglected attack surface
+a) Neglected attack surface

 Today’s bad actors use DNS’s often neglected attack surface – to steal data, spread malware, perform data exfiltration, command, and control network surveillance, along with the capabilities to perform social engineering.
+DNS is a bidirectional, Internet-facing protocol that carries a tremendous amount of data, making it an adversary’s most excellent tool for carrying out attacks and causing damage.

-DNS is a bi-directional and Internet-facing protocol that carries a tremendous amount of data, making it an adversary’s most excellent tool for carrying out attacks and causing damage.
-In addition, the combination of security teams failing to secure their DNS traffic and the ubiquity of DNS makes it a bad actor’s most potent yet unforgotten tool.
+In addition, the combination of security teams failing to secure their DNS traffic and DNS’s ubiquity makes it a bad actor’s most potent yet unforgotten tool.

 In most instances, DNS packets – typically including IP address information – enter networks via unblocked ports without first being inspected by security systems.
 So, again, DNS activity in a network is rarely monitored.
 This makes the DNS layer the perfect blind spot for bad actors to manipulate.